antisynthesis/unclaude/README.md

 unclaude --interactive --verbose ~/projects/my-repo
 ```

-**Important:** Git history rewriting always requires explicit confirmation, regardless of flags.
-You'll be prompted to confirm before any destructive changes to commit history.
+**Important:** The tool scans commit history first.
+If AI traces are found, you'll be prompted to confirm before any destructive changes.
+If no traces are found, no prompt appears and git history is left untouched.

 ## Details